 - Homemade soaps make wonderful gifts and they don’t take long to make.
 However, they do take some time to cure and dry – a couple months produces a nice, hard soap.
 On my list for this holiday season are this Homemade Candy Cane Soap from Learning and Yearning and Rosemary Mint Shampoo Bars from the Nerdy Farm Wife.
 If you know someone with sensitive skin, try this Violet Leaf Soap from Herbal Academy.

-- The Farmer’s Lamp can teach you how to make a lovely apron without a pattern.
+- Little House Living can teach you how to make a lovely apron without a pattern.
 If you already know how to sew, this won’t take you much time at all.
 However, if you’re still making friends with your sewing machine, or you sew by hand, this will take just a little bit more time.
 If you need a relatively easy project for holiday donations, try these baby quilts – even my kids help me with these!
 Another simple service project is making hats, which can easily be done on knitting looms – these take me some time, but are worth it.
 (Other people can knit incredibly quickly with these, I’m just slow).

 - Making baskets and wreaths from vines do take some time, but they’re also seasonal-dependent.
 The best time to prune vines is in the fall or early spring.
 Use this tutorial to make baskets – this really isn’t that hard, but it does take some practice!
 If you need something simpler, try these grapevine wreaths.
 Even easier is the grapevine swag, or garland, tutorial in the middle of this post – which is actually full of more handmade gift items!